 - Your ticket/s are sold by the promoters directly to you the consumer.
-Any tickets purchased by business or traders in breach of the terms and conditions of ticket sale will be cancelled.
+Any tickets purchased by businesses or traders in breach of the terms and conditions of ticket sale will be cancelled.
 By accepting these terms and conditions you confirm that you are a consumer.

 - Your ticket/s will IMMEDIATELY BECOME INVALID if resold OR OFFERED FOR SALE unless the sale is through the Artist’s official re-sale channels as advertised, or ticket agent fan to fan exchange (where applicable).
 Tickets sold via third parties and other unauthorised outlets, including online auction sites are not valid for admission.
 The resale of a ticket renders it invalid and may lead to refusal of entry.

 - Only tickets purchased through approved ticket agents are valid for admission.
 The venue reserves the right to refuse admission.